wolfcodding/python-studies/README.md

 mobile_phone_class - simple class representing a mobile phone;

 packaging_monitor_app - code that monitor the process of apple packaging before apples are sent to the shop;

+elevator - application for an elevator that has safety limits regarding the total weight it can lift.